 (a) The nominating committee shall nominate at least one candidate for each office.

 (b) All candidates must be members in good standing of the Special Interest Section.

-(c) Names of candidates, together with their written acceptances, shall be presented by the nominating committee to the Chair in sufficient time to enable the Chair to inform the members of the nominations, by mail; this may be done by announcement printed in a newsletter mailed to all members of the Special Interest Section.
+(c) Names of candidates, together with their written acceptances, shall be presented by the nominating committee to the Chair in sufficient time to enable the Chair to electronically inform the members of the nominations in advance of the election.

 (d) Further nominations may be made upon written petition of five (5) members.
 Such petitions, with the written consent of the nominees, should be filed with the Secretary, who prepares an official ballot, including nominations by petition.